ca-mois/QuanLyCongTrinhThuyLoi/README.md

    - Open Visual Studio
    - Go to File > Open > Project/Solution
    - Navigate to the cloned repository folder
-   - Select the `.sln` file and click Open
+   - Select `WinApp.sln` and click Open

 3. **Restore NuGet packages**
    - Right-click on the solution in Solution Explorer